 Learning to Paint: Apprenticeship - Art, Yoga and Chippiness

-For Christmas I bought a friend Michael Holroyd’s biography of Augustus John.
+For Christmas I bought Jeremy Michael Holroyd’s biography of Augustus John.
 It was well into New Year before we exchanged presents by which time he was absorbed in another present, a Houellebecq, so I picked up the Holroyd and have been mired in it ever since.
-Holroyd is a good writer, one of the best.
+Holroyd is a good writer.
 The elegant and often funny prose is never overwrought and the subject a talented, engaging, sexually incontinent rogue.
 Perfect.
 Only another 100 of 650 pages to go.

 Later that month a neighbour invited me to join her yoga class.
 The class was held in the participants' houses.
 New to yoga and not knowing anyone, I was nervous.
 The 2nd week, at another house, a small bungalow, there was a painting of interest.
 It looked like the work of a former Slade pupil, 1920s perhaps.
 After the class I asked the woman whose house it was about the painting.
 ‘Why do you want to know?’ she asked.
 ‘Because it’s lovely.’
 I replied.
 She drew herself up, smiled indulgently and asked, ‘Have you heard of the Bloomsbury Group?’
 Resisting the urge to plant my forehead with great force into hers, I sighed.
 I wanted to tell her but didn't, that I was no expert but had read countless books about them been and looking at their work on and off for as long as I could remember.
 I'd stood reverently outside houses where they’d lived.
 I'd worked in the art business for 30 years.
 For the past few months I’d been looking at their paintings closely and teaching myself to paint by attempting to copy them.
 So yes, I had heard of the Bloomsbury Group.

 ‘Bloomsbury, yes’, I said, ‘shocking bunch!’